The questions you ask determine the life you have.

-The Big Self School was started by us, Chad and Shelley Prevost.
-We are partners in business and life, corralling children and pets and ideas about what it means to live a fulfilled life.
+Big Self School was started by us, Chad and Shelley Prevost.
+We are partners in business and life, corralling children and pets and ideas about what it means to live a meaningful life.
 We are champions of self-knowledge, practitioners of vulnerability, and guardians of the soul.

 Chad has advanced degrees in creative writing, literature, and theology.
 Being married to a psychotherapist has been another education.
 A workshop leader and entrepreneur, he has started and participated in writing and literary arts communities in New York, Austin, Atlanta, and Chattanooga.
 He also has experience writing as a journalist for startups in tech and logistics.
 He is the author of several books of poetry, as well as interactive-fiction for youth.
 Over the years, he has innovated writing processes to foster reflection and insight, narrative strength, and authentic voice.

-Shelley, an educational psychologist and startup executive, spent a year recovering from burnout and wanted to shepherd others on a different path toward fulfillment and wholeness.
+Shelley, an educational psychologist and startup executive, spent a year recovering from burnout and wanted to shepherd others on a different path toward fulfillment and meaning.

 — the idea that we have a higher self and a lower self.
 The Big Self — based on truth -- is our soul, God, the Universe, mystery, and essence.
 The Little self is “I” — it’s how we identify ourselves — our physical body, our demographics, race, gender, religion, even our beliefs and attitudes.